 Exports becoming important

-to improve sales through exports.
+trying to improve sales through exports.
 FIAR, which has been exporting tv sets

 for two years under other labels, now exports about 20% of its tv production.
-Magnadyne, another television
+Magnadyne,

-Starfighter military programs, is now pushing hard to sell tv repeaters outside
+and Starfighter military programs, is now pushing hard to sell tv repeaters outside

 Italy.
-It has already been working with government networks in Rhodesia and South Africa, and
+It has already been working with government networks in Rhodesia and South

-that 50% of the sales of Selenia, another Raytheon affiliate and a major military
+says that 50% of the sales of Selenia, another Raytheon affiliate and a major military

 Computers are becoming a significant export item and International Business Machines

 - plans to build about 300 data processing systems around the 4115 computer, two-thirds